Rayman 2: The Great Escape: Development

 Rayman 2: The Great Escape was originally conceptualised as a sidescrolling 2D platformer, like the first game.
 Development on the prototype began in early 1996 with a team of six people and a budget of 10 million francs.
 It was slated to be released on the PlayStation, Sega Saturn, and Windows in the fourth quarter of that year.
 The prototype of Rayman 2 featured some usage of prerendered bitmaps of 3D computer models, differing from the hand-drawn presentation of its predecessor.

+With the rise of 3D games, the team changed direction and turned it into a 3D platformer inspired by Super Mario 64.
+This required Ubisoft hire more team members; 70-80 developers, many of whom inexperienced, ultimately worked on Rayman 2 for more than two years.
+To avoid damaging Raymans reputation, Ubisoft first released Tonic Trouble, a 3D platformer whose game engine would also be used in Rayman 2.
 The PC was the original lead platform, but it was switched to the Nintendo 64 mid-development, necessitating reducing the quality of the textures.
 The Dreamcast version uses the original high-quality textures.
-The art design was inspired by the works of animators Hayao Miyazaki and Tex Avery, and was made to give the game's world a sense of mythology.
+The art design was inspired by the works of animators Hayao Miyazaki and Tex Avery, as well as Art Nouveau artists such as Alphonse Mucha, and was made to give the game's world a sense of mythology.